-Some freight lanes are more difficult than others when booking carriers.
-For example, an individual in charge of transportation might find it difficult to find a willing driver.
+Without this designation, an individual in charge of transportation might find it difficult to find a willing driver for certain lanes.
 Multiple phone calls and vetting could still result in no pickup or delivery.
 Even if a driver is secured, it could be at a very high cost or with an undesirable timeline.
 Emerging brands and smaller shippers can be profoundly impacted by these “tough lanes.”

 Here are specific reasons why shippers might have difficulty booking a pickup or delivery: